RyanGao67/ComputerScience/[Interview] 20230424zg.md

 8. Pseudo Number Generator for a card game
 17. Implement the search for the closest common ancestor of two tree nodes
 18. How do you find the max depth of a binary tree?
+19. 24 Do you know hash, how it works?
-19. Design an algorithm to recommend friends to people on facebook.
+20. Design an algorithm to recommend friends to people on facebook.
-20. 32.
+21. 32.
 Design MVC for a leaderboard design leaderboard
-21. 6. design a scrabble game
+22. 6. design a scrabble game
-7. 30.
+23. 30.
 Amazon Recommendation System related design
-8. 10. thread1 {for (int i = 0; i<100; i++) {a++;}} thread2{for (int i = 0; i<100; i++) {a++;}} suppose a is initialized to 0, what's the final value of a
+24. 10. thread1 {for (int i = 0; i<100; i++) {a++;}} thread2{for (int i = 0; i<100; i++) {a++;}} suppose a is initialized to 0, what's the final value of a
-11.What is the memory necessary for this iterative block of code?
+25.What is the memory necessary for this iterative block of code?
-12. implement atoi
+26. implement atoi
-13. Design a class to handle hashing.
+27. Design a class to handle hashing.
-14. design the news feed of facebook
+28. design the news feed of facebook
+29. Design and code minesweeper game.
-15. design a job machine class which can have various kinds of jobs executed.
+30. design a job machine class which can have various kinds of jobs executed.
-16. 5 Pirate & 100 gold...need to be divided perfectly.exact problem details & answer : http://en.wikipedia.org/wiki/Pirate_game
+31. 5 Pirate & 100 gold...need to be divided perfectly.exact problem details & answer : http://en.wikipedia.org/wiki/Pirate_game
-17. Design a card game, what data structure to use to minimize pattern searching operation in Poker.
+32. Design a card game, what data structure to use to minimize pattern searching operation in Poker.
-9. 43.
+33. 43.
 If an iphone app crashes often how will you debug
-10. - Design a real time MMO game.
+34. - Design a real time MMO game.
 Resource sharing and locking
-11. How would you find 10 suitably matched opponents in Mafia Wars without taking a DB hit.
+35. How would you find 10 suitably matched opponents in Mafia Wars without taking a DB hit.
-6. How do you deal with a big network of servers... how would you plan your upgrades, etc.
+36. How do you deal with a big network of servers... how would you plan your upgrades, etc.
-4. if you have a big text file on unix, how would you parse it if it has a predefined table format... how would you get data from a particular column?
+37. if you have a big text file on unix, how would you parse it if it has a predefined table format... how would you get data from a particular column?
-2.How would you design a Leadership board for a game so that it shows stats for the user at the game level, and also position in his/her social circle.
+38.How would you design a Leadership board for a game so that it shows stats for the user at the game level, and also position in his/her social circle.
-3. Implement char* itoa
+39. Implement char* itoa
 44. Design chess game and scale it
-22. 16 Sync a huge file between nodes
+41. 16 Sync a huge file between nodes
-23.atomicity
+42.atomicity
-24. deadlocks
+43. deadlocks
-25. 1.How would you proactively provision hardware for a large LAMP application?
+44. 1.How would you proactively provision hardware for a large LAMP application?
 Discuss monitoring, cost planning, and how you'd estimate the marginal value.
-26. Suppose you need a chat system with 10M concurrent users, with a dense adjacency matrix.
+45. Suppose you need a chat system with 10M concurrent users, with a dense adjacency matrix.
 How would you implement a presence and chat system that scales to that kind of user base?
 Discuss tradeoffs among reliability, complexity, latency, and cost.
-27. Implement a distributed hash table.
+46. Implement a distributed hash table.
 Discuss how it will scale horizontally, how it might implement redundancy, and what kind of reliability guarantees it can make.
-28.bank of webservers
+47.bank of webservers
-29. tiers of caching
+48. tiers of caching
-30. Many Server architecture comparisons.
+49. Many Server architecture comparisons.
-31. dealing with connection fan-in, etc (do you understand systems and networks, not just FOR loops).
+50. dealing with connection fan-in, etc (do you understand systems and networks, not just FOR loops).
-32. Huge bank of servers is pounding data layer with connections.
+51. Huge bank of servers is pounding data layer with connections.
 What do we do?
 Chaining / Linear-probing
 Blocking queue implementation.
 Design an OO model for the elevator. linked list questions(find the mid point)
 2. Implement the btree algorithm.
+3. 32. design rate limiter with high level design and discussed few core components
+33. desing Minesweeper with low level design
-3. 17.
+4. 17.
 You have two variable lengths of rope with different widths at different sections of the rope and both of them burn at different rates and speeds, they only thing you know about them is that they both burn in exactly 30 minutes.
 You also have two matches.
 Just using these two things, how would you measure 45 minutes of time?
 (Also, you have no way to measure time, i.e. - no wrist watch, etc.)
-18. What's the difference between polling and interrupts 4.如何处理100万个用户访问？如何query server端？
+18. What's the difference between polling and interrupts 6.如何处理100万个用户访问？如何query server端？
 29. Talk about what happens when a browser makes a request,
+30. 12.
+Give one challenging project story.
-25. Implement tinyurl
+31. Implement tinyurl
+32. 26. 详细问简历，问oop基础（hash table, 多态，继承等）
-26. How do you open a website without a browser?
+33. How do you open a website without a browser?
-27. If there was a feature you only wanted to show to 10% of the users, how would you do so?
+34. If there was a feature you only wanted to show to 10% of the users, how would you do so?
-28. binary search.
+35. binary search.
-29. Thread?
+36. Thread?
 Deadlock?
-30. what is the difference between an object and an interface
+37. what is the difference between an object and an interface
-31. what is the difference between overriding and overloading a method.
+38. what is the difference between overriding and overloading a method.
-32. Define a queen movement in chess using pseudo code?
+39. Define a queen movement in chess using pseudo code?
-33. trie
+40. trie
-34. 6.
+41. 6.
 Find the minimum number of races required to find out the winner between 25 horses, in one race you can race 5 horses.
-35. 32.
+42. 32.
 Stack grows up or down?stack vs heap